4 Ways to Train Yourself Not to Heel Strike When Running

-The best, most fastest way that’s on recording for reliably correcting your heel strike to a forefoot strike (see here what a proper forefoot strike looks like) is to do more running in minimalist shoes, or even better, do a little barefoot running because the sensory input, or enhanced feel of the ground, is the only way to enable your neuromuscular system to coordinate groups of muscles and reflexes that keeps you from landing on your heels, and guides your foot to land forefoot-first.
+The best and fastest way that’s on recording for reliably correcting your heel strike to a forefoot strike (see here what a proper forefoot strike looks like) is to do more running in minimalist shoes, or even better, do a little barefoot running.
+This is because the sensory input, or enhanced feel of the ground, is the only way to fully activate your neuromuscular and reflexive systems to coordinate groups of muscles and movements that keep you from heel pounding, while guiding your foot to land forefoot-first.

-Running barefoot (above left) or in barefoot-like running shoes, also known as minimalist shoes (above right) are the best tools for teaching you to avoid heel strike, and land with a forefoot strike.
-This is because our mechanics are most directly influenced by ground-feel at the feet whereby the full feel of the ground enhances our reflexive responses to encourage the involvement of softer, lighter forefoot strike over a heel strike, while making our feet stronger than ever!
+Running barefoot (above left) or in barefoot-like running shoes, also known as minimalist shoes (above right) are the best tools for training your brain to avoid heel strike, and instead, land with a forefoot strike.
+The reason for this is our mechanics are most directly influenced by ground-feel at the feet, whereby the full feel of the ground enhances our reflexive responses to encourage the involvement of softer, lighter forefoot strike over a heel strike, while making our feet stronger than ever!

 The Science is Settled that Barefoot Running Leads to the Quickest Improvements in Running Form

-Barefoot running was found to do a better job at making you enforce a more stable, consistent and proper forefoot strike as compared with running in thick cushioned running shoes ( Douad et al. 2012; Lieberman et al. 2010; Robbins & Hanna 1987).
+Barefoot running was found to do a better job at making you enforce a more stable, consistent and proper forefoot strike vs running in thick cushioned running shoes ( Douad et al. 2012; Lieberman et al. 2010; Robbins & Hanna 1987).

 • Barefoot running delivers a constant flow of sensory input (ground-feel) which allows the brain to sustain foot strike monitoring for extended periods, whereby when you run barefoot, your instinct is always to avoid heel strike, and there’s little counter-evidence against this.